mmfausnaugh/tica/README.md

 The script will make directories that organize the calibrated files by camera and CCD in the current directory.
 The "raw data" are SPOC `*ffir*` files, available on MAST (https://archive.stsci.edu/tess/bulk_downloads.html).

 `bin/tica-calibrate-spoc` likely covers 99% of use cases.
-Users can also write their own scripts to call `tica-cal-ccd2ccd`, or they can run `tica-cal-ccd2ccd` directly from the comamnd line.
+Users can also write their own scripts to call `tica-cal-ccd2ccd`, or they can run `tica-cal-ccd2ccd` directly from the command line.

 Several other scripts are also installed by default---these are used to calibrate FFIs for MIT's [Quick Look Pipeline](https://archive.stsci.edu/hlsp/qlp) at the Payload Operations Center/TESS Science Office (POC/TSO).
 Note that the POC/TSO FFIs are formatted differently than archival data products available at MAST.